Can I Vape or Smoke Weed (Marijuana) in my Apartment?

 Second, "civil asset forfeiture" allows the federal government to seize any property they suspect being involved in criminal activity.
 If they think your house is a source of marijuana, which is illegal in their eyes, they can take the whole house.
 The landlord might prohibit all marijuana out of fear of this federal persecution.
 If they do, respect their wishes and smoke, vape or eat away from the property.

 MassLandlords Worcester recently had a cannabis expert present to a group of landlords and tell them how to grow marijuana plants so they would know.
 There's a free video online about the mold and fire risks of marijuana.

 Landlords can say they don't want you growing at all in your apartment.
 The law gives you the right to eat marijuana in a rented space, but that's all!
 Don't attempt to create a grow operation anywhere.
-Save up and buy your own place, and you'll be free to do what you like.

 What Can Massachusetts Tenants Do?

 You can use marijuana in non-smoking form (eat, rub, etc.) in a rented apartment.
 If you have a smoking apartment, you can also smoke or vape marijuana.
 Always check your rental agreement to make sure you understand the restrictions.